icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [migrations](https://angular.dev/reference/migrations) - Angular offers schematics to help update your project for you.
 You can convert your project to standalone components, the new control flow syntax, and more by using one of the Angular built-in schematics.
 * [ng-morph](https://github.com/taiga-family/ng-morph) - Code mutations in your project or schematics were never easier than now.
 * [ngx-libs](https://github.com/eneajaho/ngx-libs) - Angular Libraries Support lists community libs support for each Angular version.
-* [ng16-dep-audit](https://github.com/danielglejzner/ng16-dep-audit) - Quickly check which dependencies stop you from upgrading!
-* [ngx-maintenance](https://github.com/danielglejzner/ngx-maintenance) - Can't upgrade to Angular 16+ due to old View Engine dependencies?
-This automates the hassle so you can easily upgrade!
 * [fast-facts/ng-update](https://github.com/fast-facts/ng-update) - A Github Action that keeps your Angular CLI-based projects up-to-date via automated PRs based on `ng update`.
 * [npx-app-updater](https://github.com/DSI-HUG/ngx-app-updater) - When a new version of your application is deployed, this library will trigger a user notification to inform them that updates are available.
 * [ngx-update-app](https://github.com/Celtian/ngx-update-app) - Angular directive for updating app via service workers.